 As much as possible, the Drug and Alcohol Addiction Rehabilitation Recovery Treatment Programs attempts to replicate a normal living environment within the confines of a hospital.
-With the exception of the detoxification component of the program, all client meals are provided in a communal dining room buffet style and where clients are also free to make tea and coffee throughout the day.
+With the exception of the detoxification component of the program, all client meals are provided in a communal dining room where clients are also free to make tea and coffee throughout the day.

 A varied menu is provided, and we are able to accommodate any special dietary requirements – please advise the staff on admission.